chr15m/roguelike-browser-boilerplate/README.md

 With a few extra steps, it is possible to distribute your game as a Windows, Mac, iOS, and Android binary.
 This is a requirement of distributing through channels like Steam and if you want to sell your game on Itch.io.

-There are a few different ways to turn your web app into a native binary:
+There are two basic targets for native binaries: mobile devices running iOS and Android, or desktop devices running Windows, OSX, and Linux.
+The largest markets globally for mobile and desktop are Android and Windows, so those platforms are a good place to start.

- * If you want to make binaries for mobile platforms like iOS and Android you can use [Apache Cordova](https://cordova.apache.org/).
+If you want to make binaries for **mobile platforms** like iOS and Android you can use [Apache Cordova](https://cordova.apache.org/).
 It's a framework for converting web apps to native apps with command line tools.
 If you know how to use Nodejs you can get an app converted in just a few steps.
+Some other interesting options for porting your HTML game to native apps include [Capacitor](https://capacitorjs.com/), [Monaco](https://monaca.io/), and just straight up [Progressive web apps](https://web.dev/progressive-web-apps/).

- * Similar to Cordova is the [Electron framework](https://www.electronjs.org/), but it works for building desktop apps for OSX, Windows, and Linux.
+If you want to target **desktop platforms** the [Electron framework](https://www.electronjs.org/) is similar to Cordova, but it builds desktop apps for OSX, Windows, and Linux.
 Once again if you are comfortable using Nodejs on the command line this is a good option for creating a native app.

- * Finally, there are now websites which will do the same task without having to use the command line.
+There are also now websites which will accomplish the same task without having to use the command line.
 Simply search for "convert web app to native" in your favourite search engine.
 Often you can simply input the URL of your web app and they will produce the right kind of artifact for you automatically.

 Once you have produced the native binary using one of the tools above you can use it to sell on Steam, Itch.io the App Store, or Google Play.